tshepop/100-days-of-python/day-39/README.md

 - flight_search.py
 - notification_manager.py

---
+---

-To run the program in a shell
+To run the program in a shell:

-`python3 main.py`
+`$ python3 main.py`